After this chapter, you should be able to identify:

 Pragmatics is an even broader field that studies how the context of a sentence contributes to meaning.
 For example, someone shouting “Fire!” has a very different meaning if they are in charge of a seven-gun salute than it does if they are sitting in a crowded movie theater.
 Every language is different.
 In English, an adjective comes before a noun (“red house”), whereas in Spanish, the adjective comes after (“casa [house] roja [red].”)
 In German, you can put noun after noun together to form giant compound words; in Chinese, the pitch of your voice determines the meaning of your words. in American Sign Language, you can convey full, grammatical sentences with tense and aspect by moving your hands and face.
 But all languages have structural underpinnings that make them logical for the people who speak and understand them (OER Services, n.d.).

-Figure 18.2: As speakers of Chinese, these boys would understand the importance of pitch.
+Figure 18.2: As speakers of Chinese, these children would understand the importance of pitch.
 (Image by joan vila is licensed under CC BY 2.0)

 Cognitive Language and Communication